Jonathan2251/lbd/source/gpu.rst

 units in each chip for N-Vidia and other's manufacturers.

-This chapter is giving an overview for how 3D animation to be created and run on CPU+GPU.
+This chapter is giving an overview for how 3D animation to be created and run on CPU+GPU first.
-Providing a concept in GPU compiler and HW featrues for graphic application.
+After that, providing a concept in GPU compiler and HW featrues for graphic application.
-Furthermore, explaining how GPU has taking more applications from CPU through GPGPU concept and related standards emerged.
+Finally, explaining how GPU has taking more applications from CPU through GPGPU concept and related standards emerged.

 Webiste, Basic theory of 3D graphics with OpenGL, [#cg_basictheory]_.